adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 27/6/20

+* Used the DMatrix format directly for the first time to score using a XGBoost model.

 ## 26/6/20

 * Found this new Python feature in latest release that allows merging of dictionaries using |.
 Super cool!